 Treatment of stage I melanoma may include the following:

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage I melanoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
+Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.